China’s virus cases top 20K as Hong Kong closes most borders

 SARS is also believed to have originated in bats, although it jumped to civet cats before infecting people.
 Scientists suspect the latest outbreak began at a seafood market in Wuhan where wild animals were on sale and in contact with people.

+It is South Korea’s 16th case.
+Thailand has confirmed 19 cases, mostly Chinese tourists but also in a Thai taxi driver.

-Japanese officials were considering a quarantine of more than 3,000 people on a cruise ship that carried a passenger who tested positive for the virus.
-The passenger on the Japanese-operated Diamond Princess left the vessel while it was in Hong Kong on Jan.
-25.
+A passenger on a Japanese-operated cruise ship tested positive after leaving the vessel while it was in Hong Kong, and Japanese officials were considering a quarantine of the more than 3,000 people on board.

-The ship returned to Yokohama after making port calls in Vietnam, Taiwan and Okinawa.
+The Diamond Princess returned to Yokohama after making port calls in Vietnam, Taiwan and Okinawa.
 A team of quarantine officials and medical staff boarded the ship Monday and began medical checks of everyone on board, a health ministry official said, speaking on condition of anonymity in keeping with department rules.

 The ship’s captain said Hong Kong’s health authorities notified the ship about the passenger’s infection on Saturday, according to a recording of the announcement tweeted by a passenger.
 The patient is recovering, and his traveling companions so far have not been infected, the captain’s announcement said.